 It's always the context of Republicans will lose the House.

-And when the Republicans lose the House is this or that, but nobody ever uh conjures up this uh possibility that uh Democrats are disliked and uh distrusted among many Americans.
+But nobody ever conjures up this possibility that Democrats are disliked and distrusted among many Americans.

-That that is never reported.
+That is never reported.

-You um, if you if you immerse yourself in the media bubble every day, you cannot help but conclude that the people of this country love the Democrats.
+If you immerse yourself in the media bubble every day, you cannot help but conclude that the people of this country love the Democrats.

 Every one of them have no problem with any of them.